ids/cluster-builder/docs/advanced_swarm.md

 2. In the same location, make sure __Disable webConfigurator redirect rule__ is enabled.
 This way the __cluster-gateway__ can receive 80 and 443 for production traffic (though any ports can be used, these simply align with the example)

-## Deploy Cluster Builder Control Station
+## Deploy Cluster Builder Control Station VM

-Follow the deployment guidelines for the __cluster-builder-control__ workstation VM (as per the project readmes).
+Follow the deployment guidelines for the __cluster-control__ workstation VM (as per the project readmes).

-It is important that the __cluster-builder-control__ vm have at least 3 nics (additional virtual nics can be added and configured post deployment).
+It is important that the __cluster-control__ vm have at least 3 nics (additional virtual nics can be added and configured post deployment).

-As shown in the overview diagram, the __cluster-builder-control__ station must reside on all three subnets.
+As shown in the overview diagram, the __cluster-control__ station must reside on all three subnets.

 > It may only need to reside on the data plane network - this needs to be confirmed.

-Once the __cluster-builder-control__ VM has been deployed, it can be accessed directly through VMware:
+Once the __cluster-control__ VM has been deployed, it can be accessed directly through VMware:

 ![cluster control launch from ESX web interface](images/cluster-control-launch.png)